txts-team/txts.py/README.md

 ## Contributing

 This project is very much work in progress, any contributions would be appreciated<br>
-If you make a pull request please use proper tags and follow the contributor [Code Of Conduct](https://github.com/txts-team/txts.py/blob/master/CODE_OF_CONDUCT.md)
+If you make a pull request please use proper labels and follow the contributor [Code Of Conduct](https://github.com/txts-team/txts.py/blob/master/CODE_OF_CONDUCT.md)

 ## Installing